Skip to main content

 Understanding how your home’s heating system works will help you identify when your heater is displaying unusual activity.

-Whether you want to learn more or schedule a service, call Hummingbird Heating & Cooling at 315-399-9962.
+Whether you want to learn more or schedule a service, call Hummingbird Heating, Cooling, Plumbing & Electric at 315-399-9962.
 We offer the #1 service in Syracuse, NY and the surrounding areas!

 Winter Energy Savings: Practical Tips for Cutting Costs in Syracuse New York